Back to Top

 • There is no cost to attend.

-• We will host virtual information sessions.
+• We offer in-person and virtual information sessions.

 • Detailed information regarding program, profession, admission and academic requirements and selection criteria will be discussed.